 - High fever

 Pneumonic plague progresses rapidly and may cause respiratory failure and shock within two days of infection.
-If antibiotic treatment isn't initiated within a day after signs and symptoms first appear, the infection is likely to be fatal.
+Pneumonic plague needs to be treated with antibiotics within a day after signs and symptoms first appear, or the infection is likely to be fatal.

 When to see a doctor